kolpakov-p/zod-to-nestjs-graphql/README.md

 #### Hot replacements

 Occasionally you will need to change the type on the fly.
+Let's take contracts with highly nested objects inside:

 ```typescript
 // contracts.ts